 In 2009, grants of restricted stock units were made to all NEOs and grants of career shares were made to Mses.
 Beck and Gri and Messrs.
 Prising and Green.
 Under these grants, any unvested units will become fully vested upon the NEO's termination of employment due to death, disability, or "retirement."
 Here, "retirement" means the termination of the NEO's employment on or after the NEO has reached age 55 and has completed ten years of service with Manpower.
 Upon a change of control where the units are converted on a tax free basis or where Manpower's shares remain publicly traded, the units only accelerate vesting in the event of the NEO's involuntary termination of employment (other than for cause) or a voluntary termination of employment for good reason during a protected period or within two years following a change of control.
 Alternatively, upon a change of control of Manpower where Manpower's shares do not remain publicly traded or where a publicly traded acquirer does not convert the units into units based on the acquirer's shares on a tax free basis, such units immediately vest upon the change of control.
 Cause and good reason have the same meaning as in the NEO's involuntary termination, for the grants of career shares made to Mses.
 Beck and Gri and Messrs.
-Prising and Green in 2009, in the event of the NEO's involuntary termination of employment (other than for cause) or a voluntary termination of employment (other than for cause) or a voluntary termination of employment (other than for cause) or a voluntary termination for good reason, the NEO will become vested in a pro rata number of units based upon the number of days that have elapsed during the vesting period prior to such a termination of employment.
+Prising and Green in 2009, in the event of the NEO's involuntary termination of employment (other than for cause) or a voluntary termination of employment (other than for cause) or a voluntary termination of employment (other than for cause) or a voluntary termination of employment or a shares do not remain publicly traded acquirer does not convert the units into units based on the acquirer's shares on a tax free basis, such units immediately vest upon the change of control.
+Cause and good reason have the same meaning as in the NEO's involuntary termination of employment (other than for cause) or a voluntary termination for good reason, the NEO will become vested in a pro rata number of units based upon the number of days that have elapsed during the